 Benefits of the ACH Network for Landlords

 Convenient.
-Collecting payments through ACH is extremely convenient.
+Rent collection through ACH is extremely convenient.
 Everything is done online, meaning that you don’t have to worry about counting cash, bounced checks, or writing paper receipts.
 All ACH transactions are tracked, and records are automatically updated.
 Additionally, tenants can set their rent payments to be recurring.
 They don’t have to remember to pay each month, and you don’t have to track them down for payments.

 Inexpensive.
 The ACH Network is one of the most cost-effective ways to move money digitally.
 Unlike credit cards, ACH is not subject to interchange or assessment fees.
 The specific fee depends on the method that you choose to access the ACH network.
 Typically, you’ll either see a flat fee of $0.20 – $1.50 or a percentage of 0.5% – 1.5% (both per transaction).